gillerick/applied-concurrency-in-go/README.md

 - `Add` adds a given number to the inner counter
 - `Done` decrements the counter by 1 and is used to denote the completion of a goroutine
 - `Wait` blocks the goroutine from which it is invoked until the counter reaches zero

+NB: A good practice is to invoke the `Done` method as a deferred call at the beginning of the function to ensure it is called.